Synchronizing Mobility Services Engines

 •Wired Switches—Wired Catalyst switches that provide an interface to wired clients on the network.
 Regular synchronization ensures that location tracking of wired clients in the network is accurate.

 –The mobility services engine can be synchronized with Catalyst stackable switches (3750, 3750-E, 3560, 2960, IE-3000 switches), switch blades (3110, 3120, 3130, 3040, 3030, 3020), and switch ports.

 •Event Groups—A group of predefined events that define triggers that generate an event.
 Regular synchronization ensures that the latest defined events are tracked.
-Event groups can also be created by third-party applications.
-For more information on third-party application created event groups, see Configuring Automatic Database Synchronization and Out of Sync Alerts.
+Event groups can also be created by third party applications.
+For more information about Third party-application-created event groups, see Working with Third-Party Elements.

 Note Be sure to verify software compatibility between the controller, WCS, and the mobility services engine before synchronizing.
-Refer to the latest mobility services engine release note at the following URL: http://www.cisco.com/en/US/products/ps9742/tsd_products_support_series_home.html
+See to the latest mobility services engine release note at the following URL: http://www.cisco.com/en/US/products/ps9742/tsd_products_support_series_home.html

-Note Communication between the mobility services engine and WCS and the controller is in Coordinated Universal Time (UTC).
+Note Communication between the mobility services engine, WCS and the controller takes place in Coordinated Universal Time (UTC).
 Moreover, ensure the MSE timezone is set to UTC.
 Configuring NTP on each system provides devices with the UTC time.
 The mobility services engine and its associated controllers must be mapped to the same NTP server and the same WCS server.
 An NTP server is required to automatically synchronize time between the controller, WCS, and the mobility services engine.
 However, the timezone for MSE should still be set to UTC.
 This is because wIPS alarms would require that the MSE time be set to UTC.